 Known as Sika Deer, they wander through the temples, sleep in corners, and generally stand around as tourists take their pictures.
 Once considered sacred messengers of the Shinto gods, and protected, they were later hunted to near extinction.
 Though they have been variously protected and hunted throughout their history in Japan, their population is strong today.
 Many are tame and established themselves in cities and touristy areas, eating from the hands of delighted visitors.
 They are even known to come up and bite visitors gently on the buttocks signaling that they desire crackers and they will steal bags from the unwitting.

-Despite having been damaged and destroyed multiple times, due to fire, earthquakes and accident (in 855 the head of the giant Buddha suddenly fell off) both the buildings and the statues have been continually repaired and today Tōdai-ji, or the Great Eastern Temple complex, and the Daibutsuden or 'Great Buddha Hall' it contains are in excellent shape.
+Despite having been damaged and destroyed multiple times due to fire, earthquakes and accident (the Buddha’s head fell off in 855) both the buildings and the statues have been continually repaired.
+Today Tōdai-ji, or the Great Eastern Temple complex, and the Great Buddha Hall it contains are in excellent shape.

 The entryway to the temple is massive, with two towering guardians on each side protecting the great Buddha.
 The Buddha itself, the world’s largest statue of the Buddha Vairocana (or “Birushana” in Japanese) is seen as the universal aspect of the Buddha, a sort of all-in-one Buddha.
 The statue weighs some 500 tonnes and is a towering 49 feet tall, with a 17.5 foot-long face.
 His hair is made of 966 individual bronze balls.
 Creating this massive bronze Buddha occupied much of Japan’s bronze production during the 700s.